ATRC Long Put Strategy

 What is a long put on ATRC?

 A long put on ATRC is the long put strategy applied to ATRC (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With ATRC stock trading near $28.26, the strikes shown on this page are snapped to the nearest listed ATRC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ATRC stock at $44.38 on the most recent close, the strikes shown on this page are snapped to the nearest listed ATRC chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ATRC long put max profit and max loss calculated?